- Individual Responsibility

 Computer systems and networks provide mechanisms for the protection of private information from examination.
 These mechanisms are necessarily imperfect and any attempt to circumvent them or to gain unauthorized access to private information (including both stored computer files and messages transmitted over a network) will be treated as a violation of privacy and will be cause for disciplinary action.
 In general, information that the owner would reasonably regard as private must be treated as private by other users.
 Examples include the contents of electronic mail boxes, the private file storage areas of individual users, and information stored in other areas that are not public.
 That measures have not been taken to protect such information does not make it permissible for others to inspect it.
 On shared and networked computer systems certain information about users and their activities is visible to others.
 Users are cautioned that certain accounting and directory information (for example, user names and electronic mail addresses), certain records of file names and executed commands, and information stored in public areas, are not private.
 Nonetheless, such unsecured information about other users must not be manipulated in ways that they might reasonably find intrusive; for example, eavesdropping by computer and systematic monitoring of the behavior of others.
 Actions such as these are likely to be considered invasions of privacy and would be cause for disciplinary action.

 The GSD computer network and information systems may contain confidential or personally-identifiable information.
-Because of this, all provisions of the Harvard Enterprise Information Security Policy (HEISP), as enumerated at http://www.security.harvard.edu/ apply to all GSD community — staff, faculty and students.
+Because of this, all provisions of Harvard’s Information Security Policy (ISP), as enumerated at https://policy.security.harvard.edu/policies apply to all GSD community — staff, faculty and students.
 Any violations of the provisions of those policies may lead to disciplinary proceedings or removal from the network.

-All staff should be aware of the provisions at the GSD for complying with the University’s HEISP.
+All staff should be aware of the provisions at the GSD for complying with the University’s ISP.

 You are the primary person responsible for your own success in computing at the GSD, (as elsewhere, and in other aspects of life)!
 Maintaining effective anti-virus protection, systematic back-ups of important work, and physical protection and security of your computer equipment are your responsibility.
 The CRG staff and resources may be allocated from time to time to help, but are never to blame and may not always be available.